TART-MSU/HyperQB/README.md

 ## Setting up the Artifact
-For comparisons with other tools, we kindly ask the reviewers to extract the artifact in the *home* directory, i.e., with ${PWD} as /home/artifact/HyperQB... (this is due to AH and AHQ requiring absolute paths to spot).
+For comparisons with other tools, we kindly ask the reviewers to extract the artifact in the *home* directory, i.e., with `${PWD}` as `/home/artifact/HyperQB` (this is due to AH and AHQ requiring absolute paths to spot).

-We provide a one-click shell script to quickly setup everything on ATVA VM.<br/>
+We provide a one-click shell script to quickly setup everything on [ATVA VM](https://zenodo.org/records/10928976).<br/>
-First, download and unzip *artifact.zip*, step into the root directory:
+First, download and unzip *HyperQB.zip*, step into the root directory:
 ```shell
 cd artifact/HyperQB/
 ```